 We all know the story of the Titanic but ‘The Dressmaker’ takes us on a journey that’s not just emotional but full of discovery.

-The characters and descriptions are written in a way that pulls you in, to the extent that I couldn’t close the book when the ship sank because I wanted Tess to get to safety, the thought of leaving the lifeboats there whilst I slept had me reading till the early hours.
+The characters and descriptions have been wrote in a way that pulls you in, to the extent that I couldn’t close the book when the ship sank because I wanted Tess to get to safety.
+The thought of leaving the lifeboats there whilst I slept had me reading till the early hours.